stdm/stdm.github.io/research.md

 The [Machine Perception and Cognition Group](https://www.zhaw.ch/en/engineering/institutes-centres/cai/machine-perception-and-cognition-group/) performs project-based research in **representation learning** for **pattern recognition**, working on a wide variety of tasks on image, audio or generally "signal" data.
 As a group, we focus on **deep learning** methodology, inspired by biological learning.
 Each task that we study has its own learning target (e.g., detection, classification, clustering, segmentation, novelty detection, control) and use case (e.g., **predictive maintenance**, **speaker diarization**  for multimedia indexing, **document analysis**, **optical music recognition**, **computer vision** for industrial quality control, **automated machine learning**, **deep reinforcement learning** for automated game play or building control), which in turn sheds light on different aspects of the learning process.
 We also engage in interdisciplinary work on the ethical and societal aspects of AI.

-The group has very diverse backgrounds, which helps us complement each other's skills:
+The group has very diverse backgrounds, which helps us complement each other's skills.

+#### Staff and students

   * [Prof. Dr. Thilo Stadelmann](https://de.wikipedia.org/wiki/Thilo_Stadelmann), group lead: Diplom (THM) & PhD (U. Marburg) in computer science